AmirrezaFarnamTaheri/MassConfigMerger/README.md

   * `--cumulative-batches` - make each batch cumulative instead of standalone.
   * `--no-strict-batch` - don't split strictly by `--batch-size`, just trigger when exceeded.
   * `--shuffle-sources` - randomize source processing order.
+  * `--mux N` - set connection multiplexing level (default `8`, `0` to disable).
+  * `--smux N` - set smux stream count for protocols that support it (default `4`).

 TLS fragments help obscure the real Server Name Indication (SNI) of each connection by splitting the handshake into pieces.
 This makes it harder for filtering systems to detect the destination server, especially when weak SNI protections would otherwise expose it.

+MUX and SMUX allow multiple streams to share a single connection.
+Higher values can improve throughput on stable links, but may increase latency on unstable networks.
+The defaults (`--mux 8` and `--smux 4`) work well for most users.
+Set them to `0` to disable if compatibility issues occur.

 #### **Adding Your Own Sources**